Fall-2022-CodePath-Android-Team-26/TechPrep/README.md

 ### 2. Screen Archetypes

-- Question topics
+- Stream
-  - Choose certain topics to work on
+  - Question topics - Choose certain topics to work on
+- Stream -
   - RecyclerView of the list of questions
-  - Display programming questions
 - Clicking a question brings up activity?
   - Lists the question and multiple choice options